 Clean out your purse at least once a month.
 Or to make it easy, every time you switch your purse to go with an outfit or season, empty out the pockets and start with a clean slate.

 To clean, pull the interior fabric out and use a lint roller to grab all of the crumbs and dirt.
-You can also clean leather with baby wipes.
+You can also clean the exterior with a damp microfiber cloth for most surfaces or use a baby wipe if it’s leather.

 10. Your Desk at Work